Title Insurance: Frequently Asked Questions

-OWM Law real estate attorneys are also agents for a nationally renowned title insurance company and, as a result, we can provide real estate buyers with title insurance as well as legal advice.
-Our clients have found this to a better deal financially - and more convenient.
-Our title insurance premiums, and related closing costs, are competitive, if not better, than all other local companies.
+The real estate attorneys of O'Donnell, Weiss & Mattei, P.C. are also agents for a nationally renowned title insurance company and, as a result, we can provide real estate buyers with title insurance as well as legal advice.
+Our clients have found this to a better deal financially — and more convenient.
+Our title insurance premiums and related closing costs are competitive, if not better, than all other local companies.
 Since the buyer is paying the title insurance premium at settlement, the buyer has complete control over who provides the title insurance and who conducts settlement in the transaction.
 Our firm highly recommends that the buyer inform all of the other parties involved in the transaction (i.e., listing and cooperating realtors, mortgage broker, etc.) that they want to choose their own title insurance company.

-- Real Estate Settlements Conducted by Staff Attorneys at both Pottstown and Phoenxiville Locations
+- Real estate settlements conducted by staff attorneys at both Pottstown and Phoenixville locations

 Frequently Asked Questions

 If you are financing your purchase (i.e., getting a loan or mortgage), the lender will require that you obtain and pay for title insurance to make sure the mortgage is properly recorded and that it is the only lien against the property.

 Do I need title insurance if I am paying cash for the property I am purchasing?

 If you are paying cash for a property, it is not required that you obtain title insurance.
 However, we recommend that you always purchase title insurance, whether it is required as a condition of your mortgage loan or whether you are buying the property with cash.